A problem that affects every Indian family

 Every institution is a different battle — alone, while grieving.

-Bank.
-Insurance company.
-AMC.
-EPFO.
-Registrar.
-Each has its own process, its own forms, its own timelines, its own excuses.
-A family that just lost someone is expected to navigate all of it simultaneously.
+Every institution has its own process, its own forms.
+A grieving family navigates all of it alone.
 Most give up.
 The money stays unclaimed.

 04 / invisibility